 Based on the passage matrix and field measurements, the greatest impacts to fish migration access in the spring occur when reservoir levels are below 429 m and stream flows are low to very low.
-This combination of factors results in a passage score of 0.01 - 0.05.
-At a passage score of 0.05, about half of the tributaries will have migration barriers in the drawdown zone and below 0.03, there is a high risk that tributaries will not be accessible to fish.
-During Kokanee migration and spawning, the current soft operating constraint of 434 m represents a key elevational threshold.
-The observed very low stream flows that occur late August - early September results in passage scores of about 0.03 when Arrow Reservoir is at 434 m.
+This combination of factors results in a passage score of 0.01 at very low stream discharge and up to 0.05 at low stream discharge.
+Below 0.03, there is a high risk that tributaries will not be accessible to fish.
+At a passage score of between 0.03 and 0.05, field observation indicate that about half of the key tributaries will have migration barriers in the drawdown zone.
+At scores greater than 0.05, all the key tributaries would be passable.

-Reservoir elevation passage thresholds are dependent on stream flows that occur during the same point in time.
-The 2010-2012 stream temperature monitoring suggests that spring Rainbow Trout migrations may not occur until mid-April.
+The 2010-2013 stream temperature monitoring suggests that spring Rainbow Trout migrations may not occur until mid-April or later.
 Under current operations, passage scores using average stream flow conditions and the mean Arrow Reservoir hydrograph in the matrix suggest that tributaries are generally accessible by Rainbow Trout by the second to third week in April.
 At this time average reservoir elevations are around 427 m based hydrometric data over the period of record (1984-2012) and relative discharges are rapidly increasing from low to moderate.
 As a result passage scores increase quickly to 0.05 by the end of April and to 0.1 by the second week of May.
-However, the risk for migration barriers increases if Rainbow Migrations were initiated in late March to early April when flows are still low to very low.
+However, the risk for migration barriers increases if Rainbow Trout migrations were initiated in late March to early April when flows are still low to very low.